Gergoe11/task/readme.md

 # UI testing framework for EPAM Career page, using Cypress

-The repo was created to an interview task.
+The repo was created for an interview task.

 ## Tests can be found:
 at cypress/e2e folder,